-Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia south to Oregon, east to Alberta and south to Arizona.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Oregon, east to Alberta and Rocky Mountains.

 Habitat: Sagebrush deserts to forest openings at moderate elevations.